Catastrophic Injury Lawyer Memphis, TN

 Can I Be Fired for Having a Catastrophic Injury?

-If the injury was caused by work-related problems, specific laws exist to protect employees and ensure compensation, but employers are not obligated to help if you are injured outside of work.
+If the injury was caused by work-related problems, specific laws exist to protect employees and provide compensation, but employers are not obligated to help if you are injured outside of work.
 Since most employees in the United States are in at-will contracts, your employer likely reserves the right to discontinue employment at any time.
-Yet if you can prove discrimination, you may have access to recourse.
+Yet if you can prove discrimination, you may have legal recourse.

 What Compensation Can I Expect?

 When your injury results not only in extensive medical bills but also loss of gainful employment, getting the compensation you deserve is even more important.
-Your catastrophic injury lawyer in Memphis TN works with you to total up the costs of your medical expenses, the wages you lose while in medical care, and lost future earning capacity.
-You might also receive compensation for pain and mental anguish.
+Our catastrophic injury attorney works with you to calculate the costs of your total damages, such as medical expenses, the wages you loss while recovering, and lost future earning capacity.
+You might also receive compensation for pain and suffering, emotional distress, and mental anguish.

 What Are Common Causes of Catastrophic Injury?

 In addition to motor vehicle accidents and burns, some of the most common catastrophic injuries occur in preventable circumstances.
-Defective products, serious animal bites, falling, and wrongful arrest all result in hundreds of injuries each year, many of them serious or life-threatening.
+Defective products, serious animal bites, falling, and assault all result in hundreds of injuries each year, many of them serious or life-threatening.

 Who Is Liable in Catastrophic Injury Cases?